-Individuals may visit classrooms during instructional time only with approval of the principal and teacher.
+Individuals may visit classrooms or observe virtual instruction during instructional time only with approval of the principal and teacher.
 Visitors may not interfere with instruction or disrupt the normal school environment.

 All visitors are expected to demonstrate the highest standards of courtesy and conduct.

 Disruptive behavior or violations of student privacy will not be permitted.

-[For video and other recording by parents or visitors to virtual or in-person classrooms, see Consent to Video or Audio Record a Student when Not Already Permitted by Law on page 5.]
+[See Consent to Video or Audio Record a Student when Not Already Permitted by Law on page 10 for video and other recordings by parents or visitors to virtual or in-person classrooms.]